sofiabod/sofiabod/README.md

-incoming cs student at the university of waterloo
+incoming cs @ university of waterloo